OpenWork-NZ/mdwg/docs/_defs/CoupledResource.md

 There are numerous ways the related data resource may be captured in a service metadata record (e.g. *operatesOn*, *operatedDataset*, or even a sibling *MD_DataIdentification* package.
 The choice of *coupledResource* is made for the following reasons.
 ISO 19115-1 recommends *coupledResource* as minimum metadata required for the discovery of service resources.
 The options *operatesOn*, *SV_CoupledResource.resource* and a sibling *identificationInfo/MD_DataIdentification* all require a *MD_Identifier* package.
 This would create metadata records that identify more than one resource.
 ICSM guidance is that such a situation be avoided as it could confuse other catalogues that expect a one-to-one relationship between metadata resources and resources.

 #### Other Discussion
-{from other sources of note - other standards and implementations.
-In Markdown Notes format.
-Such as:}

 > **{DCAT Notes}** -
 {Discussion of issue}